dtee1/neural_networks/README.md

 <li>Clone the repo</li>
 <li>Run the requirements.txt file using the command: pip install -r requirements.txt</li>
 <li>Run the basic_nn.py file with a path to the folder containing the number to be identified</li>
 <li>This will train with the digits dataset provided and identify the numbers using the default parameters.
-To customize the parameters, run the basic_nn.py with the arguments: num_hidden_layers=xxx num_hidden_nodes=xxx learning_rate=xxx epochs=xxx</li>
+To customize the parameters, run the basic_nn.py with the arguments: num_hidden_nodes=xxx learning_rate=xxx epochs=xxx</li>
 <li> This will run and show the predicted values of the input</li>
 </details>